-This topic contains 2 replies, has 2 voices, and was last updated by Alistair 7 months ago.
+- This topic has 2 replies, 2 voices, and was last updated 3 years, 2 months ago by Alistair.

 Hi i got a car on finance last year in August 16 , it was a 13 plate car which had 2 previous owners, it was sold as a used car but at no point was there a mention of the car being in any collision or the fact had a front end repair done on it.
 It was bought from a local family run dealership and cost around £7’900

 So it waas a Citroen C4 and has recently had a safety recall about the bonnet’s so while it was being inspected by the Citroen garage they noticed it wasnt a genuine citroen bonnet and also that there as some corrosion underneath it and rust which had been covered with paint and quite a bit corrosion on one of the wings which shows to me its not genuine parts

 I have checked the V5 and no mention of previous damages or collisions.
 It was sold as a new(ish) car i shouldnt be expecting it to be rusting or finding out its been previously damaged.